MarcCollado/collado-io/src/markdown/pages/books.md

 > If more information was the answer, then we'd all be billionaires with perfect abs.

-A project that started out as a workaround to remember books — and inspired by [Derek's summaries](https://sive.rs/book) — these are my notes from some of the books I've read since 2016.
+A project that started out as a workaround to remember books — and inspired by [Derek's summaries](https://sive.rs/book).
+These are my notes from some of the books I've read since 2016.